RedChainLab/Triad-TEE-Trusted-Time/AEXTest/README.md

 - For figure generation (you can use `make deps`):
     - Python3, numpy, pandas, and matplotlib packages
     - Latex packages (e.g., for Ubuntu: `sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super`)
+- The `msr` kernel module is necessary for some monitoring/attacks: use `sudo apt-get install msr-tools`

 ## Building AEX Test